Houston Fatal Car Accident Lawyer

 The statute of limitations for wrongful death actions in the state of Texas is generally two years.
 However, the clock doesn’t necessarily begin to run on the date of the accident.
 Rather, it begins the moment an accident victim dies.
 So, you’ll have up to two years from the date your loved one passes on to initiate a legal claim for damages against those responsible for their avoidable death.

-Contact Our Houston Fatal Car Accident Lawyers for a Free Consultation
+Contact Our Houston Auto Accident Lawyers for a Free Consultation

-If you lost a spouse, parent, or child in a fatal car accident, get in touch with an experienced personal injury attorney at Brian White & Associates, P.C.
-We have years of experience helping families just like yours recover the compensation provided to them by Texas law.
+If you lost a spouse, parent, or child in a fatal car accident, get in touch with an experienced personal injury attorney at Attorney Brian White Personal Injury Lawyers we have years of experience helping families just like yours recover the compensation provided to them by Texas law.